Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Comparison to earlier mass-transfer frameworks

-The emt-model also predicts $q_{\rm trans,a} > 1$, but the parameter space differs significantly from that predicted by the GeMT-model (Fig.~\ref{fig:colormap_semimajor_axis_circ}).
-In the limit of point masses, the orbit widens for all mass ratios $q$ under fully non-conservative mass transfer ($\beta = 0$).
-However, as $\beta$ increases (i.e., more conservative MT), the region of parameter space leading to orbital shrinkage grows; for instance, at $q \approx 4$, the orbit shrinks for $\beta \gtrsim 0.25$.
-Moreover, the intensity of the blue region indicates stronger orbital widening compared to the GeMT-model.
-Finally, when accounting for extended bodies (Low-$f_{\rm don}$ model in Fig.~\ref{fig:colormap_semimajor_axis_circ}), both the parameter space for orbital widening and the intensity of the blue region increase similar to the GeMT-model.
+The emt model also predicts $q_{\rm trans,a} > 1$, but the parameter space differs significantly from that predicted by the GeMT model (Fig.~\ref{fig:colormap_semimajor_axis_circ}).
+In the limit of point masses, the orbit widens for all mass ratios $q$ under fully nonconservative MT ($\beta = 0$).
+As $\beta$ increases (i.e., more conservative MT), however, the region of parameter space leading to orbital shrinkage grows; for instance, at $q \approx 4$, the orbit shrinks for $\beta \gtrsim 0.25$.
+Moreover, the intensity of the blue region indicates stronger orbital widening compared to the GeMT model.
+Finally, when accounting for extended bodies (low-$f_{\rm don}$ model in Fig.~\ref{fig:colormap_semimajor_axis_circ}), both the parameter space for orbital widening and the intensity of the blue region increase similar to the GeMT model.

 \begingroup

 \endgroup